vagridz/.dotfiles/nvim/.config/nvim/README.md

 self-respecting IDE.
 It's more the cherry on top of everything, but in this case we must install the [lazy.nvim](https://github.com/folke/lazy.nvim) plugin manager for extensibility as we will use it to build our IDE.

+### Line Numbering

+Line numbering is not essential, but it's a must-have, particularly in Vi/Vim/Neovim.
+Line numbering speeds up navigating through files; for example, `8j` moves cursor 8 lines down or `14G` goes to the 14th line.

+We only need to set options in lua/core/options.lua (and also have an `init.lua` file).